Charlie Hunter: Biography

 Charlie Hunter's affinity for guitars was cultivated from a young age, largely due to his mother's profession as a guitar repairer.
 He and his mother and sister lived for several years on a commune in Mendocino County, California, then settled in Berkeley.
 Hunter attended Berkeley High School and took lessons from rock guitarist Joe Satriani.
 At eighteen he moved to Paris.
 He has stated that busking in Paris gave him on the job training.
 Returning to San Francisco, he played seven-string guitar in Michael Franti's political rap group, The Disposable Heroes of Hiphoprisy.
 In 1992, they were one of the opening acts for U2's Zoo TV Tour.

 For his self-titled 1993 debut album, Charlie Hunter Trio (PrawnSong 1993), Hunter played a seven-string guitar for the duality effect, locking down the bottom with drummer Jay Lane and mixing melodically with saxophonist Dave Ellis (saxophonist).
-But on his trio’s 1995 sophomore release, Bing, Bing, Bing!
+On trio’s 1995 sophomore release, Bing, Bing, Bing!
 (Blue Note, 1995), he unveiled his custom-made Novax eight-string guitar.
 Designed by Ralph Novak, the instrument featured fanned frets and separate pickups for its guitar and bass portions.
-Picking bass notes with his right thumb while fretting them with his left index finger (while at the same time fingerpicking guitar chords and single notes with his right hand’s remaining four digits as he frets with his left hand’s other three fingers), Hunter achieves the real sound of two-for-one.
+Picking bass notes with his right thumb while fretting them with his left index finger (while at the same time fingerpicking guitar chords and single notes with his right hand’s remaining four digits as he frets with his left hand’s other three fingers), Hunter achieved the real sound of two-for-one.

 Hunter played with the side group T.J.
 Kirk in the mid-’90s, a band that derived their name from the cover material they exclusively played: Thelonious Monk, James Brown, and Rahsaan Roland Kirk.
 T.J.
 Kirk released a self-titled 1995 debut and their 1996 follow-up, If Four Was One received a GRAMMY nomination.
 Hunter’s next project was an instrumental remake of Bob Marley’s Natty Dread album in its entirety.
 Also featuring saxophonists Kenny Brooks and Calder Spanier, the 1997 release beat the odds by becoming arguably Hunter’s best album.
 Teaming with vibraphonist Stefon Harris and percussionist John Santos, Charlie Hunter & Pound for Pound released Return of the Candyman (Blue Note 1998).
 A departure from Natty Dread, mainly due to the work of Harris, the disc featured a vibes-heavy cover of Steve Miller’s “Fly Like an Eagle.”